 Many service groups, youth groups, churches and individuals in the community have requested ways to assist our patients from home.
 We appreciate this thoughtfulness and graciously accept donations of the following:

 - Blank journals

 - Current magazines (published in the last six months)

-- Phone cards
+- Playing cards

 Goodies from the Heart that Help Comfort and Heal

 Handmade gifts for our patients encourage and facilitate their recovery.
-Gifts are given to patients when appropriate and convey the community interest in their well being.
+The gifts, which are given to patients when appropriate, convey the community's interest in their well-being.
 The gifts are distributed by volunteers and are appreciated by our patients.

 Lap robes or afghans: